lumc-sasc/wf-iclipseq/README.md

 Possible improvements include:

 - Benchmarking with public iCLIP datasets
-- Including a test case
+- Including a test case and a tutorial
 - Compatibility with other container runtimes (e.g. Docker, Appcontainer, conda) to improve accessibility (currently only Singularity is supported)
 - Testing and improving performance (runtime, speed, resources)
 - Error testing